Stock market today: Tesla soars as most of Wall Street drifts in mixed trading

 NEW YORK (AP) — U.S. stocks are drifting Wednesday, as Wall Street’s big week so far lets off the accelerator.

-The S&P 500 was 0.1% lower in midday trading.
-Its two-day winning streak to start the week erased nearly two thirds of last week's steep loss.
+The S&P 500 was 0.1% higher in afternoon trading.
+Its two-day winning streak to start the week erased nearly two-thirds of last week's steep loss.

 Tesla is the first of the group of stocks known as the “Magnificent Seven” to report its results for the start of 2024.
 The focus is on the small group of stocks because they drove most of the U.S. stock market’s gain last year, and they’ll need to perform to justify their high prices.